The page covers:

 The decoration of Palazzo della Cancelleria is mainly based on reliefs depicting rosa canina, a spontaneous species of rose with five petals which was the heraldic symbol of the Riario.
 The rose was also one of the heraldic symbols of the Orsini and it can be seen in many of their former fiefdoms (e.g. Bracciano and Bomarzo).
 The quality of the reliefs is very high; if not personally executed by Andrea Bregno, they are the work of one of his best assistants.
 The completion of Palazzo della Cancelleria was delayed because Cardinal Riario preferred to leave Rome during the final years of the pontificate of Pope Alexander VI.

-(left) Courtyard which perhaps was designed by Bramante as it was built after Cardinal Riario returned to Rome; the columns were most likely found at nearby Teatro di Pompeo; (right) details of its decoration
+(left) Courtyard which perhaps was designed by Bramante as it was built after Cardinal Riario returned to Rome; the columns were most likely found at nearby Teatro di Pompeo; (right) details of its decoration which are based on the heraldic symbol of the Cardinal; you may wish to see other images of it in the historical section or the cloister Bramante designed at S. Maria della Pace

 In 1517 Cardinal Riario was charged with being involved in a plot to kill Pope Leo X and he was imprisoned in Castel Sant'Angelo;